sjaehn/BOops/README.md

 Note: This will NOT necessarily install the latest version of B.Oops.
 The version provided depends on the packagers.

-b) Use the latest provided binaries (once established)
+b) Use the latest provided binaries

-Unpack the provided boops-\*.zip or boops-\*.tar.gz from the latest release and copy the BOops.lv2 folder to your lv2 directory (depending on your system settings, ~/.lv2/, /usr/lib/lv2/, /usr/local/lib/lv2/, or ...).
+Unpack the provided boops-\*.zip or boops-\*.tar.xz from the latest release and copy the BOops.lv2 folder to your lv2 directory (depending on your system settings, ~/.lv2/, /usr/lib/lv2/, /usr/local/lib/lv2/, or ...).